 If you really love someone, you should be able to tell them anything and be confident that it won’t change the way they feel about you.
 Perhaps you’re struggling with symptoms of depression, you’ve turned to drugs or alcohol to cope with difficult days, or you’re in debt, for example.

 Whatever the issue, honesty is almost always the best policy.
-Once you’ve shared your feelings and you’ve opened up, you can figure out a way of muddling through together, whether that means looking at facilities like arcproject.org.uk/, going to see a GP together, organising counselling or seeking advice from a financial expert.
-There are all kinds of problems and situations that have the potential to knock a relationship, but if you’re prepared to be honest, you’ll have a better chance of pulling through.
+Once you’ve shared your feelings and you’ve opened up, you can figure out a way of muddling through together, whether that means looking at facilities like arcproject.org.uk/, going to see a GP together, organising counselling, seeking advice from a financial expert or online marriage counseling from ThriveTalk.com There are all kinds of problems and situations that have the potential to knock a relationship, but if you’re prepared to be honest, you’ll have a better chance of pulling through.

 Put yourself in your partner’s shoes